-The combination of a breast implant and a breast lift is called many things.
+The combination of a breast implant and a breast lift has many names.
 You have probably searched under the terms breast reduction and lift or breast reduction with implants or breast lift and augmentation or breast lift with implants.
-Regardless of the name, what you’re interested in is a breast reduction and a lift – higher, tighter breasts.
+Regardless of the query, what you’re interested in is a breast reduction and a lift – higher, tighter breasts.

 The actual procedure combines a breast lift with a breast augmentation in a single operative session.
-It is designed to manage the loose, saggy skin of the breast and low pointing nipples with the breast lift while adding breast volume and shape with a breast implant particularly in the upper area where it is most desirable.
+It is designed to manage the loose, saggy skin of the breast and low pointing nipples with the breast lift while adding breast volume and shape with a breast implant in the upper area of the breast, where it is most desirable.

 How is a Breast Lift with Implants Performed?

-The procedure itself take about 2 hours.
-A “vertical” approach to the breast lift is almost always used which means the final short scar is shaped like a lollipop.
-The “anchor” scar approach is very uncommon.
-The breast implant that is chosen beforehand is then placed below the muscle and the new foundation of the breast is established (it’s always higher on the chest).
-The breast lift is then performed to rotate the nipple-areola complex to the most ideal position on the face of the new breast and excess skin and tissue are removed to tighten the breast and optimize the shape.
+The procedure itself take about two hours.
+A “vertical” approach to the breast lift is almost always used, which means the final scar is small and shaped like a lollipop.
+The “anchor” scar approach is uncommon.
+The breast implant that you will have chosen beforehand is placed below the muscle, establishing the new foundation of the breast, which will always be higher on the chest.
+The breast lift is then performed to rotate the nipple-areola complex to the most ideal position on the face of the new breast.
+Finally, excess skin and tissue are removed to tighten the breast and optimize the shape.

-The breast lift with the least amount of visible scarring is that performed with a breast augmentation alone.
-A breast augmentation will improve the appearance of breasts with mild to moderate sagging by an illusion effect—the breast looks like it has been lifted a bit.
-However, this alternative is best for women with mild ptosis and not for those who want the best shape and tighter breast skin.
+The breast lift with the least amount of visible scarring is that which is performed with a breast augmentation alone.
+A breast augmentation will improve the appearance of breasts showing mild to moderate sagging with an illusion effect — the breast will appear lifted a bit.
+However, this alternative is most well-suited for women with mild ptosis and not for those who want the best shape and tighter breast skin.

 Can I have a breast lift and breast augmentation at the same time?

-Yes, but with one caveat—it depends on your surgeons experience.
+Yes, but with one caveat—it depends on your surgeon’s experience.
 This is considered a controversial topic but it shouldn’t be.
-I have performed over 500 of these procedures and they have proven quite reliable and safe relative to any alternative.
-If your surgeon doesn’t have extensive experience they may suggest that you “stage” the procedures.
+I have performed over 500 of these procedures, which in my hands have proven to be reliable and safe, relative to any alternative.
+If your surgeon doesn’t have extensive experience, he or she may suggest that you “stage” the procedures.
 This means you would have the lift or augmentation first followed by a second procedure to complete the operation.
 Always visit with several qualified surgeons if you are considering a Breast Lift with Implants.

 Can I get a Breast Lift with Implants if my breasts are on the larger side?

-A far more advanced procedure that I have over 15 years of experience with (and 400 cases) is my Breast Augmentation and Reduction (BAR) alternative for the larger, fuller breast.
-Similar to a Breast Lift with Implants except that the excess, saggy tissue is actually removed and not simply tightened.
-A mastopexy works well with smaller breasts but larger breasts benefit from the actual removal of tissue that helps to shape the breast and reduces the probability that the breast tissue will sag in the future.
+A far more advanced procedure, with which I have over 15 years of experience and 400 cases is my Breast Augmentation and Reduction (BAR) alternative for the larger, fuller breast.
+It is similar to a Breast Lift with Implants except that the excess, saggy tissue is actually removed and not simply tightened.
+A mastopexy works well with smaller breasts but larger breasts benefit from the actual removal of tissue, which helps to shape the breast and reduce the probability that the breast tissue will sag in the future.
 More details of this advanced option can be found here.

 What is Breast Lift with Implants post-op recovery like?

-What are the risks and complications with Breast Lift with Implants?
+What are the risks and complications associated with Breast Lift with Implants?

-This procedure is considered the most complex breast procedure plastic surgeons perform and requires significantly more skill than average and your surgeon must have abundant experience and a proven track record of great outcomes done safely.
+This procedure is considered the most complex breast procedure that plastic surgeons perform and requires significantly more skill than the average operation.
+Your surgeon must have abundant experience and a proven track record of great outcomes done safely.
 It should be noted that smoking is a contraindication to this procedure.